digitalocean/marketplace-kubernetes/stacks/gluu/README.md

 gg-kong-init-migrations-62vz7   0/1     Completed   0          71m
 ```

-Check gluu-gateway ui is running in `gg-ui` namespace:
+Check gluu-gateway ui is running in the namespace gluu gateway ui was installed in i.e `gg-ui` if it was installed:

-**Note: Gluu-Gateway UI is alpha in this installation**
+**Note: Gluu-Gateway UI is beta in this installation**

 ```
 kubectl get pods -n gg-ui